alnitak/flutter_soloud/README.md

 Many things can still be done.

+- Record from microphone to audio file.
+- Since the `load` audio file feature uses the memory to store all audio data (see [#26](https://github.com/alnitak/flutter_soloud/issues/26)) to have no lags when start playing (useful with game sounds), make it possible to use `Soloud::wavStream`
-The FFT data doesn't match my expectations.
+- The FFT data doesn't match my expectations.
 Some work still needs to be done on *Analyzer::calcFFT()* in `src/analyzer.cpp`.

 |![spectrum1](/img/flutter_soloud_spectrum.png)|![spectrum2](/img/audacity_spectrum.png)|
 |:--|:--|